andromegasoftware/hotel-search-qa-project/QA_ENVIRONMENT_SETUP.md

 # QA Environment Setup for Flutter hotel-search App

 ## Objective
 Set up a local and cross-platform testing environment for manual and automated testing of the Flutter app.
-Also, implement E2E tests using the Patrol library.
+Also, implement E2E tests using the Maestro library.

 ---